neonkore/fcft/README.md

 Middle: `fcft_grapheme_rasterize()`
 : Glyphs are rasterized grapheme by grapheme.
-Here, graphemes are shaped correclty (e.g. the family emoji), but ligatures and RTL scripts are still not rendered correctly.
+Here, graphemes are shaped correctly (e.g. the family emoji), but ligatures and RTL scripts are still not rendered correctly.

 Bottom: `fcft_text_run_rasterize()`